5 Things to Know About the iOS 14.5 Update

 You should be able to fix some of these problems on your own, but some bugs and performance issues will probably require a fix from Apple down the road.

-If you can’t stand the beta’s performance on your iPhone, you can downgrade back to iOS 14.4 or iOS 14.3.
+If you can’t stand the beta’s performance on your iPhone, you can downgrade back to iOS 14.4.
 The downgrade path to older iOS firmware is closed.

 iOS 14.5 Release Date

-Apple hasn’t confirmed an official iOS 14.5 release date for iPhone, but we have some clues to help set expectations.
+Apple hasn’t confirmed an official iOS 14.5 release date for iPhone, but we have a clue.

 The company says its new App Tracking Transparency privacy measure will be required starting with the iOS 14.5 and iPadOS 14.5 betas.